 - The Ghost in the Machine (each of us has a soul that makes choices free from biology).[i]

 While a bit more accepting of individual vision of self, the successful startup is very much like Special Forces, in that holding to illusions of Truth leads to nothing but failure.
-And when an integral member of the startup team arrives at an error in judgement due to adherence to one or more of the great fallacies fostered upon modern civilization, it often means the end of the organization itself and the destruction of wealth.
+And when an integral member of the startup team arrives at an error in judgment due to adherence to one or more of the great fallacies fostered upon modern civilization, it often means the end of the organization itself and the destruction of wealth.
 Which quite literally negatively impacts every life which the venture touches upon.
-This is not to imply failures in judgement will not happen and cannot be survived.
-Rather, it means failures in judgement that were based on reality can often be survived, while failures in judgement related to an artificial view of reality cannot.
+This is not to imply failures in judgment will not happen and cannot be survived.
+Rather, it means failures in judgment that were based on reality can often be survived, while failures in judgment related to an artificial view of reality cannot.

 There are a few tips however the startup world and startup teams could take from the Green Berets (Special Forces) with which to address reality and thereby improve the ultimate chances of success of their respective startup:

 Human motivations, individually and collectively, are vastly more complex than any individual can imagine – Life, existence, and the very nature of competition and combat at the heart of all human endeavors and how such play out, are far beyond the individual ability to comprehend.
 The best can be accomplished, is the team collectively identifies the reality of its competitive space as a composite of individual beliefs tested against the reality of successfully penetrating your market.
 Meaning, only the battlefield of your market dictates reality, not your refusal to obviate your own biases;